hampussanden/notes/content/python/data_wrangling/pandas_dataframe_importing_csv.md

 </div>

-### Load a csv while specifying "." and "NA" as missing values in the Last Name column and "." as missing values in Pre-Test Score column
+### Read a csv file while specifying "." and "NA" as missing values in the Last Name column and "." as missing values in Pre-Test Score column

 ```python